Product Design Internship · SPARC Sports

 Green selection indicators and checkmarks reinforce positive progress without urgency.
 Athletes feel encouraged and focused, entering their training with the centered mindset necessary for peak mental performance.

-The dark green system is psychologically better suited for SPARC's mental training platform.
-While red excels at commanding attention and signaling urgency, it contradicts the foundational goal of mental performance training: cultivating a calm, controlled, and reflective state.
-Green's associations with balance, stability, and grounded focus create an environment where athletes can regulate emotions, build confidence, and prepare mentally without the added pressure that red inherently communicates.
+The dark green system is psychologically better suited to mental training.
+Red commands attention and signals urgency — the opposite of the calm, controlled, reflective state SPARC exists to build.
+Green's associations with balance and grounded focus let athletes regulate emotions and prepare mentally without added pressure.

 Overview